Unity-Technologies/com.unity.probuilder/docs/docs/toolbar/selection-tools.md

 **Keyboard Shortcut** : `P`

-Choose how the scene handles will be oriented when selecting [Elements](@todo).
-This is a toggle button, click to change modes:
+Choose how the scene handles will be oriented when selecting [elements](../general/fundamentals/#editing-meshes).
+This is a toggle button; click to change modes:

 Toolbar Icon | Description
 :---:|---